Pointe-Noire: Economy

 Pointe-Noire is the essential centre of the oil industry of the Republic of Congo, one of the main oil producers in Central Africa.
 Congolese oil has been largely exploited by the French company Elf Aquitaine since its discovery around 1980.

 Pointe-Noire is also known for its fishing industry, which is often at odds with the oil development.
 Local waters are reportedly getting overfished.

 Formerly, Pointe-Noire was home to a potash exploitation which led to the construction of a wharf, currently closed to the public.

 Education

 Lycée Français Charlemagne, a French international school for primary and secondary school children, is in Pointe-Noire.
+It also hosts a British international school for children aged 0 to 18 years, called Connie's Academy.

 The city is home to the École Supérieure de Technologie du Littoral (technology) the École supérieure de commerce et de gestion (Business), Institut UCAC-ICAM (Engineering) and the Centre d’éducation, de formation et d’apprentissage en mécanique auto (Automotive Engineering).
 The Higher Institute of Technology of Central Africa has a campus in the city.
 There are also several other institutions of higher education in the city.

+University establishments

+As a result of the decentralisation policy put in place by the Congolese government, Pointe-Noire has seen the emergence of some young universities.
+The city has several private institutes and universities: